Knowledge, Justification, and Adequate Reasons: A Simple Logic of Reason-Based Belief

 We saw in \eqref{eq:noRCL} that reason-based beliefs in $\RBB$ need not be closed under implication if the source reasons are different.
 If we would like to ensure that reason-based beliefs are always closed under implication, even if the beliefs come from separate reasons, then a simple solution is to introduce a ``master reason'' $\sigma$ that encodes the combined information of all reasons the agent accepts.
 This requires us to expand our reason set $R$ to include a new symbol $\sigma$ not already present and then add the following additional schemes to $\RBB$:

-(MA) says that every accepted reason is adequate if the master reason is adequate, (MB) says that the agent always believes the master reason, and (MR) says that anything supported by a reason that the agent believes is also supported by the master reason.
+(MA) says that every accepted reason is adequate if the master reason is adequate, (MB) says that the agent always accepts the master reason, and (MR) says that anything the agent believes is supported by an accepted reason the agent will also believe to be supported by the master reason.
 Adding these principles makes it so that $\sigma$ is the sum of the agent's evidence.
 Calling $\RBB_\sigma$ the theory obtained from $\RBB$ by expanding the set $R$ of reasons to include a new symbol $\sigma$ and adding (MA), (MB), and (MR), it follows that

-Indeed, if the agent believes the reason $s$ supporting an implication is adequate and the agent believes the reason $r$ supporting the antecedent is adequate, then it follows by (MR) that $\sigma$ supports the implication and its antecedent.
-Therefore, by (RK) and (MP), $\sigma$ supports the consequent.
-But the agent believes $\sigma$ to be adequate by (MB), and therefore it follows by (RB) that the agent believes the consequent.
-It is in this sense that the agent ``combines'' the information conveyed by reasons she believes to be adequate into the master reason $\sigma$.
+Indeed, if the agent accepts $s$, believes $s$ supports an implication, accepts $r$, and believes $r$ supports the antecedent of the implication, then it follows by (MR) that the agent believes $\sigma$ supports the implication and its antecedent.
+Applying (BRK), it follows that the agent believes $\sigma$ supports the consequent.
+But the agent also accepts $\sigma$ by (MB), so it follows by an application of (BA) that the agent believes the consequent.
+It is in this sense that the agent ``combines'' the information conveyed by reasons the agent accepts into the master reason $\sigma$.

 While we have shown that the $\RBB_\sigma$-agent may combine the information from two reasons to derive her beliefs, there is no need to restrict the number of reasons to two.
 Indeed, according to (MB), the agent implicitly combines into $\sigma$ the information from \emph{every} reason she believes to be adequate, no matter how many of these there may be.